 The ultimate aim of Applied Compassion Training is to prepare people who feel an urgency to bring forth and integrate compassionate action into their occupations, professions, communities and institutions, as well as into their personal development.

-Unlike other teacher training programs, ACT offers participants a chance to apply compassion in practice during the program and use the dialogue, skill-building, and tools in real time.
+Unlike other teacher training programs, ACT offers participants a chance to apply compassion in practice during the program and use the dialogue, skill-building, and tools in real-time.
 Participants who successfully complete ACT will be in a variety of fields.
 ACT creates AMBASSADORS of compassion in many fields, including educators, facilitators, consultants, physicians, nurses, coaches, and leaders of all kinds.
 Ambassadors of Applied Compassion will be representatives, advocates, and stewards of compassion.
 ACT helps bring forth people who will embody a high level of mastery and expertise in facilitating a compassionate response in real-world settings.
-Graduates will leave this training with the mindset, heartset, and skillset they need to effectively work for and sustain transformative change within a multiplicity of community and organizational settings.
+Graduates will leave this training with the mindset, heart set, and skillset they need to effectively work for and sustain transformative change within a multiplicity of community and organizational settings.

+In the intervening months, between the immersion retreats, trainees will participate in two monthly Zoom sessions and 1:1 Zoom meetings with an assigned program adviser.
 The first monthly online session is a didactic/practice session.
 It combines teaching and experiential processes associated with that month’s specific module.
 The second online session will give trainees an opportunity to bring questions, challenges, and real-world issues into a smaller group and receive direct coaching from the core faculty and other guest subject-matter experts.

 A key component of ACT will include a capstone project that each trainee will design, execute, and present with the support of their ACT teams, along with support and guidance from core faculty and other guest subject-matter experts.

-1 | Becoming a Compassion Ambassador
+1 | Becoming an Ambassador of Applied Compassion

-2 | Compassionate Coaching and Facilitation Skills
+2 | Compassionate Coaching, Communication and Facilitation Skills

-3 | Capstone Presentations and Graduation
+3 | Applied Compassion in Action, Capstone Presentations, and Graduation

-- Monthly Online Sessions: Examples include: Mindfulness in the Service of Compassion™; Resiliency; A Skillful Recognition and Response to Triggers; Diversity and Compassionate Conflict Resolution; Compassionate Forgiveness and Reconciliation; and Applied Compassion: Bringing It into The World.
+- Monthly Online Sessions with Subject-Matter Experts | Examples include: Mindfulness in the Service of Compassion™, Resiliency, A Skillful Recognition and Response to Triggers, Unconscious Bias and Compassion, Compassionate Leadership, Designing Systems for Compassion, and Applied Compassion: Bringing It into the World.

-- Capstone Project: Designed, executed and presented with support from other ACT team members and guidance from core faculty and guest subject-matter experts.
+- Applied Compassion Capstone Project | Designed, executed, and delivered with support from other ACT team members and guidance from core faculty and guest subject-matter experts.

-- Collaborative Learning Community: Ongoing engagement with a creative and dynamic group of colleagues committed to bringing compassion into real world settings, as a core motivating intention and goal.
-Graduates of ACT will be certified as: Educators, Facilitators, Consultants and Ambassadors of Applied Compassion.
+- Collaborative Learning Community | Ongoing engagement with a creative and dynamic group of colleagues committed to bringing compassion into real-world settings as a core motivating intention and goal.
+Graduates of ACT will be certified as Educators, Facilitators, Consultants, and Ambassadors of Applied Compassion.